MateuszKubuszok/JSDPU/README.md

-Java's System Dependant Process Utils.
+Java's System Dependent Process Utils.
 ===========

 Project of a library dedicated to performing some specific operations on